Tob1as/docker-minio/README.md

 ### What is MinIO?

-MinIO is a High Performance Object Storage released under Apache License v2.0.
+MinIO is a High Performance Object Storage released under GNU Affero General Public License v3.0.
 It is API compatible with Amazon S3 cloud storage service.
 Use MinIO to build high performance infrastructure for machine learning, analytics and application data workloads.

 MinIO running on baremetal hardware, Docker and Kubernetes.